sourcegraph/handbook/content/departments/product-engineering/product/process/index.md

 - [Learning](product_learning.md) - how we learn from what we shipped.
 - [Feature deprecation](deprecation_process.md) - how we deprecate features when necessary.

-### Keeping strategy up to date

-Sourcegraph has a top-level [strategy page](../../../../strategy-goals/strategy/index.md) that describes at a high level where our product is headed and why.
-Everyone contributes to this page, and it's important to be familiar with its contents.
-In addition to this shared content, each team has a set of non-overlapping sources of truth that they should review and update regularly:

-#### OKR and roadmap tracking

-See the [Product & Engineering handbook on sharing progress](../../process/reporting-progress.md) for weekly, monthly, and quarterly steps needed for tracking progress on OKRs and the roadmap.

-#### Per-team strategy pages

-We also use [per-team strategy pages](../../../../strategy-goals/strategy/index.md#per-team-strategy-pages) as a [narrative framework](https://www.mindtheproduct.com/the-importance-of-narrative/) for prioritization, to document trade-offs between goals, and to communicate strategy outwardly.
-Because this is a longer outlook, they tend to not change much each month but should be reviewed.
-Be sure to @ mention your engineering, design, product marketing, and any other important partners for feedback in your monthly update PR.

-Engineering should feel empowered to bring up that they feel strongly about in conversations with product.
-[We want to push decisions down to people closest to those problems](../../../../company-info-and-process/communication/decisions.md#what-makes-an-effective-decision).
-It is product's responsibility to help give insight into customer pains and feedback, strategic priorities, and to ensure consistency across the product.

-We ask that teams leverage the [Strategy page template](https://github.com/sourcegraph/handbook/blob/main/page_templates/strategy_template.md) when creating and updating content.

-#### Product data
+## Product data

-The last thing teams should review and update monthly are the product [data files](https://github.com/sourcegraph/handbook/blob/main/data/), in particular the [features.yml](https://github.com/sourcegraph/handbook/blob/main/data/features.yml) in case the feature has reached a new maturity, delivered new code host compatibility, or otherwise updated any information displayed on the automatically generated [product team and feature reference pages](../index.md##product-team-and-feature-matrices).
+Teams should review and update the product [data files](https://github.com/sourcegraph/handbook/blob/main/data/) monthly, in particular the [features.yml](https://github.com/sourcegraph/handbook/blob/main/data/features.yml) in case the feature has reached a new maturity, delivered new code host compatibility, or otherwise updated any information displayed on the automatically generated [product team and feature reference pages](../index.md##product-team-and-feature-matrices).

 Part of the product data is a (internal-only) list of [what's supported](https://docs.google.com/spreadsheets/d/101JXaau2EPvi322AOFmNeoeuXSJqlruD8gBBsHl1fmI/edit#gid=33376279), which contains extended product information for our Sales and Support teams.
 This should also be manually reviewed and updated as feature capabilities evolve.